t-aritake/myportfolio/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
     - Sparse modeling
-    - Neural Networks
+    - Neural Networks, Deep Neural Networks
+    - Optimal Transport
     - Domain Adaptation
-    - Optimal Transport
+    - Time Series Analysis

 # Education to show in About widget
 education: